jasonbayton/11ty/_src/android/android-enterprise-faq/amapi-vs-custom-dpc.md

 ### Deprecation and migration

 Google is actively steering the ecosystem towards AMAPI.
-New custom DPC registrations are no longer accepted, and significant portions of the Play EMM API were [deprecated in September 2021](https://developers.google.com/android/work/deprecations) with a final turn-off date of 30 September 2025.
+New custom DPC registrations are no longer accepted, and significant portions of the Play EMM API were [deprecated in September 2021](https://developers.google.com/android/work/deprecations) and permanently turned off on 30 September 2025.

-Existing custom DPC EMMs continue to function and are supported, but organisations should be aware that the long-term direction is AMAPI.
+Existing custom DPC EMMs continue to function where they have migrated affected methods to the AMAPI SDK or alternative APIs, but organisations should be aware that the long-term direction is AMAPI.
 Many EMMs now offer both architectures during a transition period.

 Devices can be [migrated from a custom DPC to AMAPI](/android/android-enterprise-faq/dpc-to-amapi-migration/) without a factory reset, provided the EMM supports it.